realworldocaml/book/en/02-guided-tour.md

 ## Functions and Type Inference

-The `let` syntax can also be used for creating functions:
+The `let` syntax can also be used for creating functions.

 ```ocaml
 # let square x = x * x ;;